Ndxxxu-Ndichu/Ndxxxu-Ndichu/README.md

 - 👋 Hi, I’m Ndichu Mwangi
-- 🌱 I’m currently learning JavaScript and Python
+- 🌱 I’m currently learning Python and Flutter
 - 💞️ I’m looking to collaborate on any of the above mentioned languages or challanges
 - 📫 Reach me through ndichumwangi7@gmail.com